pSUNSET/Pytlin/README.md

 print(ll) # Result: [1, 2, 1, 2, 1, 2, 1, 2, 1, 2]
 ```

-Now we can simply implement that in kotlin by:
+Now we can simply implement that in kotlin with the following code.

 ```kotlin
 import net.psunset.pytlin.collections.times